 When creating or modifying a relationship type in the project template, ReqSuite® RM displays a preview of a complete sentence expressing the meaning.
 If this sentence sounds strange, it’s an indicator that the meaning is not described in a correct form.

-In German project templates there is the possibility to include “…” in the meaning description as sentences in German are typically builded in another way than in English or French.
+Furthermore, German project templates give the possibility to include “…” in the meaning description as sentences in German are typically built differently to English or French sentences.
 For instance, when typing “für die Umsetzung des … notwendig” as the relationship meaning, the “…” are automatically replaced by the name of the target category.

 The quantity specification in the definition of a relationship type expresses how many elements of the source category can be related to how many elements of the target category.
 The corresponding condition can then be automatically checked and enforced in a project.

 For example, for a relationship from a category called “Component” to a category called “Component Requirement” and meaning “affected by the”, a quantity specification of “1 –> 1..*” would mean that each component must be related to at least one component requirement, while each component requirement must be related to exactly one component.

 When defining a relationship type, four additional propertys can be defined.

 First of all, a model representation for the relationship can be chosen.
 This property, however, is only relevant, if both the source and target category have already been categorized with a model type which is only relevant if an automatic exchange with modeling tools such as Enterprise Architect are necessary.

 The property “Define relationship attribute” allows specifying whether or not additional information can be attached to a relationship of this type in a project.
 A possible use case is a declaration which relationship of a certain item to another is of highest importance.